dbieber/davidbieber.com/hugo/content/projects/shh-shell/index.md

 ### Installing the Shh Shell

-Head on over to [https://github.com/dbieber/shh-shell](https://github.com/dbieber/shh-shell) to use the shh shell.
+Head on over to [https://github.com/dbieber/shh-shell](https://github.com/dbieber/shh-shell) for instructions on how to set up the shh shell.

-If you get around to writing proper installation instructions for this before I do, send me a pull request. ([shh-shell repo](https://github.com/dbieber/shh-shell), [davidbieber.com repo](https://github.com/dbieber/davidbieber.com))

 # A bit of backstory